 The product originally used to create this chocolate cocktail recipe is no longer available (it was a chocolate walnut milk beverage).
 I suggest using a dark chocolate nut milk if available, though chocolate dairy milk will also work.

-I love a margarita, I really do, but the Rich Dark Chocolate + Walnut Nutchello immediately inspired an idea; with an eye on Cinco de Mayo celebrating, a Mexican Hot Chocolate mixed with a Mexican Coffee cocktail seemed just the ticket.
-Cinnamon tequila, coffee liqueur, a bit of orange liqueur muddled with some jalapeno pepper and of course the chocolate Nutchello.
+I love a margarita, I really do, but with an eye on Cinco de Mayo celebrating, a Mexican Hot Chocolate mixed with a Mexican Coffee cocktail seemed just the ticket.
+Cinnamon tequila, coffee liqueur, a bit of orange liqueur muddled with some jalapeno pepper.

 A cocktail glass rimmed with ground Red Hot candies is the final touch.
 Chocolate del Fuego; Chocolate Fire Cocktail!
-It’s rich, chocolatey, with a smoldering spiciness you’ll love.
+It’s a rich chocolate cocktail with a smoldering spiciness you’ll love.
 And won’t soon forget.

 Chocolate del Fuego Coctél (Chocolate on Fire Cocktail)

 This spicy chocolate cocktail has a rich flavor and fun Red Hots candy rim.